What Are The Standard Curtain Sizes (Size Chart Included)

 How to Measure for Curtains

 If this is the first time you are ordering curtains, you might be surprised by the number of different sizes available.
-Before you commit to a purchase, you first need to take the measurement of your window and the measurements of the window in relation to the floor and ceiling.
+Before you commit to a purchase, you first need to take the measurements of your window and the measurements of the window in relation to the floor and ceiling.

 This will ensure you get curtains that are going to fit nicely into your space and function on both a practical level and a style level.